dicelab-rhul/web-agent/README.md

 # web-agent

+WE ARE FINALLY DOING IT.

-Browser-based agent development for educational purposes.
+Browser-based teleoreactive agent development.

 ## notes